Flicks

 8.

 Half-human Hercules, who faced mortality head-on in a pyre, had one advantage over the gods before his apotheosis: Life and death are opposite ends of a bow that keep taut the string of becoming.
 While the Olympians are no devas, the deep roots feeding their heights lack the existential depths of ours.
-They can’t feel impermanence like we do.
+They cannot feel impermanence like we do.

 Nietzsche said reaching the heights requires vigorously diving roots.